Hamberfim/hamberfim/README.md

 ### Hi there 👋
-⚡ I'm a Python, Java, SQL and Website Developer. <br/>
+:man_technologist: I'm a Python, Java, SQL and Website Developer. ⚡ <br/>
 ✨ Check out my public repos below. <br/>
 👯 I'd be interested in collaborating. <br/>
 💬 I'm looking for a long-term gig. <br/>
 📫 adhamlin at gmail dot com. <br/>

+:wheel_of_dharma:
 <!--
 **Hamberfim/hamberfim** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.